Arquímides Ordóñez: Zimbru Chișinău

 On February 9, 2025, Ordóñez joined Moldovan Super Liga side Zimbru Chișinău on a free transfer, signing a one-year contract.
 He scored a hat-trick on his debut for the club against EFA Visoca in a 5–3 victory in the Cupa Moldovei Round of 16.

 Loudoun United

 Ordóñez returned to the United States on August 6, 2025, joining USL Championship side Loudoun United on a deal until the end of the 2026 season.

+FC Tulsa

+On July 24, 2026, Ordóñez made the move to fellow USL Championship side FC Tulsa.

 International career

 Youth

 Ordóñez played for the Guatemalan U-20 team at the 2022 CONCACAF U-20 Championship, scoring five goals in six appearances, and was named to the tournament's Best XI for his efforts.

 In May 2023 he was named to the U-20 squad for the 2023 FIFA U-20 World Cup.

 Senior

 In September 2022, Ordóñez was called up to the Guatemalan senior team ahead of two international friendlies against Colombia and Honduras.
 He made his debut on September 24 in the first match against Colombia.